-License Plates & Placards in AlabamaCompare Car Insurance Rates in 3 Steps
+License Plates & Placards in AlabamaCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

 Personalized license plates can add another level of uniqueness to your vehicle.
-You can search for, and reserve, a personalized license plate online at the Department of Revenue for a reservation fee of $2.
+You can search for, and reserve, a personalized license plate online at the Department of Revenue.

 If this license is available, the department must approve it.
 You have five days from requesting a specific message to visit your local tag office, place your order for that tag, and pay the appropriate fees.